 Because we’re all biochemically different, it’s definitely possible that some people will have a harder time cutting sugar than I did.

 Hypoglycemia is perhaps the most ignored centerpiece of alcohol recovery.
 But if you’re new to this site, you should also know that nutrient deficiencies caused by alcoholism can persist indefinitely.

 These deficiencies will cause anxiety, depression, insomnia and other nasty symptoms until they are fixed.
-You can read more about how to feel your best after quitting drinking on my site and in my book:

 If you have any questions about alcoholism and hypoglycemia, please leave them in the comment box below.